danielawde9/django-blog-app/README.md

         def get_absolute_url(self):
             return reverse('article_detail', args=[str(self.id)])

 we should use `get_absolute_url` It sets a canonical URL for an object so even if the structure of your URLs changes in the future, the reference to the specific object is the same.
 In short, you should add a `get_absolute_url()` and `__str__()` method to **each model** you write.

+For the author field we’re using a ForeignKey which allows for a many-to-one relationship.
+This means that a given user can be the author of many different blog posts but not the other way around.
+The reference is to the built-in User model that Django provides for authentication.
+For all many-to-one relationships such as a ForeignKey we must also specify an on_delete option.

 Since we have a brand new app and model, it’s time to make a new migration file and then apply it to the database.